 1. Being first choice for families

 2. Strong outcomes for all

-3. Great people and culture, and,
+3. Motivating and Engaging Our People, and

 4. Secure, sustainable growth.

 The next stage of our growth is exciting.
 We have the development of Bruche as an all-through school in 2026 and we are proactively seeking the addition of like-minded schools and small Trusts to strengthen our collective offer to the community.